 All staff at IR must follow the IR’s code of conduct which prohibits the disclosure of any information obtained from their work unless they have authority to do so.
-IR officers must also comply with the secrecy obligations in section 81 of the TAA which provides that all such officers must keep secret matters relating to the Inland Revenue Acts (except to the extent that an exception in the TAA applies).
+IR officers must also comply with the confidentiality obligations in section 18 of the TAA which provides that all such officers must keep confidential all sensitive revenue information (except to the extent that disclosure is permitted under the TAA).
 IR contractors must comply with similar obligations.

-NZ Police employees and anyone engaged by NZ Police must comply with the NZ Police Code of Conduct and other applicable polices and legislative obligations.
+Requesting Agency employees and anyone engaged by a Requesting Agency must comply with the Requesting Agency’s Code of Conduct (if any), its policies relating to integrity and confidentiality, and other applicable polices and legislative obligations.
 The Police Code of Conduct prohibits unauthorised access to, or disclosure of, any matter or information in relation to Police business.

-NZ Police employees may on occasion find themselves privy to information that, although it is legitimately obtained for NZ Police business purposes, may set up a conflict of interest, or create tension between NZ Police duties and personal obligations.
-NZ Police employees, and others with authorised access to NZ Police information, must declare such personal or private interest in official matters to management and accept and abide by decisions that they should have no further involvement in the matter, and not receive or seek out any further information about it.
+Requesting Agency employees may on occasion find themselves privy to information that, although it is legitimately obtained for Requesting Agency business purposes, may set up a conflict of interest, or create tension between Requesting Agency duties and personal obligations.
+Requesting Agency employees, and others with authorised access to Requesting Agency information, must declare such personal or private interest in official matters to management and accept and abide by decisions that they should have no further involvement in the matter, and not receive or seek out any further information about it.

 Privacy breaches

-Where Personal Information is found to have been inappropriately accessed or disclosed, IR’s and NZ Police’s internal investigation processes will be applied.
+Where Personal Information is found to have been inappropriately accessed or disclosed, the relevant Parties’ internal investigation processes will be applied.

 Where an internal investigation confirms the loss of, or unauthorised access to, Personal Information, amounting to a material privacy breach, the Privacy Commissioner will be notified as soon as possible.